The Big Picture

 Homeless service providers in Athens work collaboratively toward a compassionate and effective response to individual and family homelessness in the community.
 These strategies include homeless prevention, emergency shelter, transitional housing, supportive services, and permanent supportive housing.

 Reasons for homelessness are varied, and are specific to situations.
-However, some of the top generalizable reasons for family homelessness are:
+However, some of the top general reasons for family homelessness are:

 Lack of affordable healthcare:

 Overwhelming medical costs are one of the most common reasons for bankruptcy and poverty, and serious health problems or disabilities can also lead to homelessness.

 Changes in the American workforce and a general economic recession have resulted in the loss of employment opportunities, especially among low-wage workers.
 As a result, more individuals and families are living in poverty and at risk of losing their housing.